 Example of location scouting template from cloud-based app Airtable

-This not only benefits in-house production teams, but also creates the opportunity for overseas collaboration.
+This not only benefits in-house production teams but also creates the opportunity for overseas collaboration.
 Producers can search the internet for talents, crew members and logistics from other countries that may offer services that are more cost-efficient and of a higher quality than what is available locally.
 For instance, season 3 of HBO’s popular series “Westworld” had many scenes shot in Singapore because the showrunners were attracted to our “poetic skyline” that couldn’t be found in the US.
-The crew reportedly spent only 10 days in Singapore, which is a result of good pre-production planning that was accelerated by the use of cloud-based tools.
+The crew reportedly spent only10 days in Singapore, which is a result of good pre-production planning that was accelerated by the use of cloud-based tools.

 “Westworld” scene shot at Singapore’s Stadium MRT (Image Source: Reddit)

 Tech changes have drastically lowered costs of production over the years.
-Back in the analogue days, videos were shot on film, which were impossible to reuse and cost money to purchase, develop and edit.
+Back in the analogue days, videos were shot on film, which was impossible to reuse and cost money to purchase, develop and edit.
 Digital cameras, on the other hand, are significantly cheaper to use, which allows more budget to be allocated to other areas of production like cast, crew, art and logistics.
 In addition, camera technology is constantly improving as hardware becomes cheaper and better – take Apple’s “Shot on iPhone” series as an example.

 Image Source: 9to5Mac